kimoban/alx-project-0x04-setup/README.md

 This project is part of the ALX Software Engineering Program and is intended for educational purposes.

----

 **Happy Learning!** 🎓✨

-*Created as part of ALX Projects 0x04-0x06 - Progressive React State Management*
+## Created as part of ALX Projects 0x04-0x06 - Progressive React State Management